 Dental Bridge Durham, NC

-Oak Grove Family & Cosmetic Dentistry provides restorative dentistry options for patients facing complex dental concerns such as missing teeth.
-Missing teeth can affect your overall smile aesthetics and the functionality of your bite pattern.
-Additionally, if you do not replace a missing tooth, you will likely experience dental shifting.
+Oak Grove Family & Cosmetic Dentistry provides restorative options for patients with missing teeth.
+Missing teeth can affect your overall smile and how your bite pattern functions.
+If you don’t replace a missing tooth, you’ll develop other issues like shifting teeth.
 You can also develop a TMJ disorder.

 Dr. Chavala Harris is your local restorative dentist in Durham, NC.
-Learn more about how she can help you replace a missing tooth or several consecutive missing teeth using dental bridges below.
+Learn more about how she can help you replace a missing tooth or several consecutive missing teeth using dental bridges.

 Dental Bridge Treatment in Durham NC